-1. Present a critical analysis of a book or books of the Old Testament [Outcomes 1, 2, 3]

-2. Interpret passages from the Old Testament using an accepted exegetical methodology [Outcomes 1, 2, 3, 4]

-3. Produce a thematic analysis of a key Old Testament theme or critical issue, with application to life and ministry in the contemporary context [Outcomes 1, 3, 4, 5]
+- 1. Engage with relevant scholarship in a critique of Old Testament themes and purposes [Outcomes 1, 2, 3] - 2.
+Write a formal interpretive essay on an Old Testament text using an accepted exegetical methodology [Outcomes 1, 2, 3, 4] - 3.
+Produce a thematic analysis of a key Old Testament theme or critical issue, with application to life and ministry in the contemporary context [Outcomes 1, 3, 4, 5]